4GeeksAcademy/python-beginner-programming-exercises/exercises/02-Declare-Variables/README.md

 ## 💡 Hint:

 + The name of the variable can be whatever you want, but the value inside has to be the string "Yellow".
++ If you need further explanation on what **strings** are and how they work in python, you can watch this clip: https://youtube.com/clip/UgkxyQ_JLmgSUL4l25c8Ly7cCRvk1Gm-EchU (`ctrl + click` on the link to open the video)